TOPIC 01

 How a cover board can help you mitigate risks.

-These chapters will help you get them up to speed and answer questions they may have during the bidding process.
-Start with this video that tells you what can happen without cover board in your roofing system.
+This video tells you what can happen without a cover board in your roofing system.

 Chapter 02: The main function of a cover board